8 Vanilla Oil Benefits

 Contains Antioxidant Properties

 The antioxidant properties of vanilla oil protect the body from wear and tear by neutralizing free radicals.
 Antioxidants are substances that help prevent certain types of cell damage, especially those caused by oxidation.
-Oxidation is one of the biggest causes behind most of our health troubles and diseases.
+Oxidation is one of the biggest causes of most of our health troubles and diseases.
 It leads to the formation of free radicals, which are very dangerous to the body’s tissues and have been connected to cancer and premature aging.

 High-antioxidant foods and plants are evaluated by ORAC score (oxygen radical absorption capacity), which tests the power of a substance to absorb and eliminate free radicals.
 A study published in the Journal of Agricultural and Food Chemistry noted that pure vanilla extract, which was made with cured vanilla beans and 60 percent aqueous ethyl alcohol, has high levels of antioxidant activity.
 The study noted that the results “point towards the potential use of vanilla extract components as antioxidants for food preservation and in health supplements as nutraceuticals.”

-Vanilla oil stimulates the secretion of certain hormones like testosterone and estrogen, which helps people who suffer from erectile dysfunction, impotence and loss of libido.
+Vanilla oil stimulates the secretion of certain hormones like testosterone and estrogen, which helps people who suffer from erectile dysfunction, impotence, and loss of libido.
 Erectile dysfunction, for example, comes in many degrees and can be caused by low levels of testosterone, medications, poor diet, fatigue, stress, depression or other illnesses.
 The good news is that around 70 percent of these cases are restored with home remedies and natural treatment methods for impotence.
-Thankfully, vanilla oil has been shown to improve hormone levels, mood and outlook on life.
+Thankfully, vanilla oil has been shown to improve hormone levels, mood, and outlook on life.

 Relieves PMS Symptoms